-One thing I love is how the ships and markers have been arranged so carefully to show a happy face and the word ELF! (photo credit: JediCraftGirl.com)
+One thing I love is how the markers have been arranged so carefully to show a happy face and the word ELF! (idea inspiration: JediCraftGirl.com)

 If your kids are eagerly counting down the days until Christmas (what kids aren’t, right?!), you can quickly get your elf in on the action.